Page last updated August 2021

 They will be put in contact with the appropriate FSANZ staff member to discuss their eligibility to undertake the project and to develop a project proposal, the outcomes of which will be of benefit to both the student and FSANZ.
 Once there is informal agreement on the project, students are required to complete the

-FSANZ Student Research Project Program – Project and Seed Funding Application form (word 88kb).
+FSANZ Student Research Project Program – Project application form (word 88kb).

 Once applications are approved students need to complete the

-FSANZ Student Research Project Agreement form (86kb) before the project can start.
+FSANZ Student Research Project Agreement form (word 86kb) before the project can start.

 About the program